 Of course, there are exceptions to the rule that the more a bird flies, the pointier the eggs.
 And Stoddard is quick to point out, the findings may show correlation rather than cause.

-But the study does go a long way toward helping me develop my own theory on why I lost so many egg battles as a child.
+Whether it's flight or where a nest is located, these studies do go a long way toward helping me develop my own theory on why I lost so many egg battles as a child.

 Instead of wobbly, unpredictable chicken eggs, we should have all been using reliably sharp hawk eggs.

 Not that it would have helped us for the Great Egg Crack-up.